pazure/Solution/README.md

 ## 🚀 Features

 - # 3D FDTD Simulation
-  Leverages MEEP to model a metallic cube (Au) in a uniform background.
+  Leverages MEEP to model a metallic cube (Au) and a dielectric silicon (Si) cube  in a uniform background.

 - # Custom Material Properties
   Uses the built-in `Au` material model from `meep.materials`.

 -  # Source & Monitors
   Adds a pulsed Gaussian source and flux monitors to capture spectral response.
+  The pulse acts as a broadband source.
+The scattered flux with the wavelength frequency window of 0.65 um t0 0.75um is studied.

 - # Data Export & Analysis
   – Save “empty domain” flux baseline